 This module provides an introduction to the properties of engineering materials including topics such as: chemical bonding and structure, mechanical properties, elasticity, viscoelasticity, creep, fatigue and fracture.
 The module also provides elements of mechanical and structural design using engineering materials.
 You’ll spend three hours in lectures per week studying for this module.

-This module introduces students to a range of knowledge and skills applicable to the management of waste.
+This module will help you develop the knowledge and skills needed for the successful management of waste.
 Increasingly, waste is viewed as a valuable resource that must be managed and utilised effectively to minimise environmental impact.

 Environmental Field Course

 Groups of students will plan, manage and undertake field tasks in site investigation and environmental impact assessment.
 You’ll spend three hours in lectures and two hours in practicals per week.

 Process Dynamics and Control